Brivudine

 Brivudine (trade names Zostex, Mevir, Brivir, among others) is an antiviral drug used in the treatment of herpes zoster ("shingles").
 Like other antivirals, it acts by inhibiting replication of the target virus.

 Medical uses

 Brivudine is used for the treatment of herpes zoster in adult patients.
 It is taken orally once daily, in contrast to aciclovir, valaciclovir and other antivirals.
 A study has found that it is more effective than aciclovir, but this has been disputed because of a possible conflict of interest on part of the study authors.
+While brivudine is approved in several European countries for the treatment of herpes zoster, it has not received approval in the USA or Canada.
+In these non-approving countries Sorivudine is preferred over Brivudine.

 Contraindications

 The drug is contraindicated in patients undergoing immunosuppression (for example because of an organ transplant) or cancer therapy, especially with fluorouracil (5-FU) and chemically related (pro)drugs such as capecitabine and tegafur, as well as the antimycotic drug flucytosine, which is also related to 5-FU.
 It has not been proven to be safe in children and pregnant or breastfeeding women.